Birth of the Balancer

 Berek is just barely conscious, as I bring him to the transition room.

-I light the pattern that the Felku showed me, within the fire bodies of Berek and Balshown.
+I light the pattern that the Seklu showed me, and bathe the fire bodies of Berek and Balshown.

 Balshown’s color improves slightly, but he still looks like he’s dying.

-I fill their bodies with healing energy, not stopping to renew my own body, until I am barely conscious from the effort.
+I fill both their bodies with healing energy, forgetting to renew my own body, until I am barely conscious from the effort.

 Berek wakes, but not Balshown.